 The Academy is sharing important ophthalmology-specific information related to the novel coronavirus, referred to as severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-The highly contagious virus can cause a severe respiratory disease known as COVID-19.
+The highly contagious virus causes a severe respiratory disease known as COVID-19.

 This page is principally authored by James Chodosh, MD, MPH, with assistance from Gary N. Holland, MD, and Steven Yeh, MD.